SudiCodes/blogapp/README.md

 # blogapp
-Build round the concepts of blogging
+Build around the concepts of blogging